dbjwhs/thorac/thorac/README.md

 ## The Teaching of Time

 ```
-Time's iron chains bind every mortal soul,
+Time holds us all—
-Yet wise men learn to make the tyrant kneel.
+but you can shorten its hold on you,
-Compress each moment—stretch your will's control,
+lengthen your hold on it.
-While lesser minds let precious seconds steal.
+The master knows:

-The master sees what fools can never know:
+it is not time that changes,
-Not time that shifts, but consciousness within.
+but the soul within.
-Transform the flesh—new thoughts begin to flow,
+Change the body,
-Reshape the mind—the soul's true work begins.
+change the mind.

-Forge soul anew, and time becomes your slave,
+Change the mind,
-Its ancient grip now serves your deeper will.
+change the soul.
-The clock still turns, the hours still engrave
+Change the soul,
-Their passage—but you choose to move or still.
+and time becomes your servant.

-Who conquers self conquers eternity,
+It continues to turn,
-Makes a servant of what once held sovereignty.
+but now it serves your will
 ```
 ---